kambo-1st/CustomUserDockerContainer/README.md

 - `Dockerfile`: Defines the Docker image with a custom non-root user.
 - `docker-compose.yml`: Configuration for running the Docker service.
 - `init`: A bash script to set up environment variables.
-- `test-run`: A script to build and run the Docker container.
+- `test-run`: A script to build and run the Docker container without need of docker-compose

 ## Dockerfile